sindresorhus/got/readme.md

 Default: `tls.checkServerIdentity` (from the `tls` module)

 This function enable a custom check of the certificate.\
-N.B.
-In order to have the function called the certificate must not be `expired`, `self-signed` or with an `untrusted-root`.\
+Note: In order to have the function called the certificate must not be `expired`, `self-signed` or with an `untrusted-root`.\
 The function parameters are
 - `hostname`: the server hostname (used when connecting)
 - `certificate`: the server certificate